 Policies and Procedures

 Only residents of the area designated as West Urbana are eligible to join the list.
 If you have lived in the neighborhood but move away, you may stay on the list.
 If you are on the Urbana City Council and represent a portion of West Urbana, you may join the list.
-Your name must be associated with your email address so that it appears with your post.
+Your full name must be associated with your email address so that it appears with your post.

 WUNA-Main is moderated by a group of three moderators, appointed by the Steering Group/Committee for one-year terms, starting January 1, with an option to renew at the end of each one-year term.
 Moderators can be removed by a majority vote of the Steering Group.
 The management and moderation approach is framed by the following statements, leading principles with examples.